-Romanian subsidiaries of CEZ working capital adjustments13.
-May 2020. / SEE Energy News
+Romanian subsidiaries of CEZ working capital adjustments, SEE Energy News

 Romanian subsidiaries of Czech energy company CEZ in a working capital adjustment have transferred a total of 92 million euros to parent company before the planned divestment of the subsidiaries at the end of 2019.
 CEZ said in a statement that the move aims to smooth the sale of the assets.
 It is a capital adjustment in four of the CEZ companies in Romania.
 This is standard procedure in the case of a divestment process, planned long ago and meant to make these assets more attractive for potential buyers.